26 Jun 3 months with the Fujifilm X-T2 for Landscape and Travel Photography

 My final thoughts after 3 months.
 Wow!
 I’ve always used Canon for my camera choice but just going back and having a look at the images created, I know I might have been able to do this with another camera, but all the other benefits of size, weight, quality, software updates that make a difference to the camera (and add features!) have all come together to help me create better images as well as travel lighter to have the willingness to adventure more.
 In just three months, I am proud to have created imagery like this that I would feel comfortable putting into a portfolio, some of which I already have!

 I am also very much looking forward to what Fujifilm has to offer to the market as I know (and have tried) their medium format camera which is an absolutely incredible camera.

 If you’re interested in the gear I used, here are a few links for you:

-If you have any questions about NiSi Filter, Sirui tripods and camera bags or Sunwayfoto, please send me an email or message to email@example.com
+If you have any questions about NiSi Filters, Sirui tripods and Xennec camera bags, please send me an email or message to firstname.lastname@example.org